StepDaddyMando/PipBoy3000-MK-IV---UCB-Bakersfield-/README.md

 # PipBoy3000-MK-IV---UCB-Bakersfield-
-Pipboy 3000 MK IV created with raspberry pi 3A and arduino uno R3.
+Pipboy 3000 MK IV replica created using Raspberry Pi 3A and Arduino Uno R3.